ALib C++ Library

 2.1.
 Class Message

 When measured in source code, the size of class Message is very short.
-Nevertheless, as the type leverages almost all features of module ALib Boxing , it is a quite powerful tool to have.
+Nevertheless, as the type leverages almost all features of module ALib Boxing, it is a quite powerful tool to have.

-The type acts as an information object of the central throwable type Exception , discussed in the next chapter.
-While class Exception stores a whole list of messages, only one single object is used with class Report , which is discussed in the final chapter of this small manual.
+The type acts as an information object of the central throwable type Exception, discussed in the next chapter.
+While class Exception stores a whole list of messages, only one single object is used with class Report, which is discussed in the final chapter of this small manual.

 2.1.1 Source Location

-The inclusion of the Function, which is of-course a redundant piece of information, already indicates that this source information has a general notion of "debug information" and at least is supposed to be presented to experts only.
+The inclusion of the Function, which is of course a redundant piece of information, already indicates that this source information has a general notion of "debug information" and at least is supposed to be presented to experts only.

-Interface methods that create a Message object and for this expect the caller's source information, are usually invoked using a preprocessor macro to provide the three arguments.
+Interface methods which create a Message object and for this expect the caller's source information, are usually invoked using a preprocessor macro to provide the three arguments.
 There are two different macros defined for this purpose, ALIB_CALLER and ALIB_CALLER_NULLED.
 The first macro provides the corresponding built-in preprocessor symbols for the source file, line number and currently compiled method/function name in any compilation configuration.
 The second macro is equal to the first only in debug-compilations.
 In release (or other non-debug) builds, macro ALIB_CALLER_NULLED provides nulled values for the arguments.

 Note